-That afternoon I organised Betty to give me a 1 hour massage.
+That afternoon I organized Betty to give me a 1-hour massage.
 She was amazing.
-She worked massaging me for 1 hour, and I fell asleep about half way though.
+She worked massaging me for 1 hour, and I fell asleep about halfway through.
 What a gifted lady.

 When we drove back to Silversands Residence there lay a young lady in her wheelbarrow.
 She had chalked ‘KARIBU’ or (welcome) on the side of her wheelbarrow.
 This barrow normally would hold the plastic barrels for the street food she sells to the builders, but with tourism down, there are hardly any houses being built, so her trade is dead.

 She looked so sad.
 Look into her eyes.

 Betty invited us to her church.
 So on our last day, we packed up and met her there.
 I’d given her some clothes, and she was proudly wearing my sweater/jumper I had given her and a bracelet.
 She looked a million dollars all dressed up, and what a smile!
 I just love her.

 Oasis Church in Malindi was alive.
 Everyone was dancing and the children performed.
 It was a house of joy.

 I was asked to introduce myself, and as I stood in front of the Oasis Church congregation I started to cry.
 I shared how I loved and cared for the Kenyan people, and how much I wanted to do, and what I could do to help them.

 As we went to leave Oasis Church we offered Betty a ride back to the beach.
 In the tuk-tuk, I was able to give Betty some money to go and buy a new style of more upmarket Kikoi cotton beach wraps wholesale, and I taught her some business principals.

 That week, the beach sellers of Malindi opened their hearts to me as they shared about their lives and the hard times they endure.